Serkan Özkaya

 Serkan Özkaya (born 1973) is a Turkish and American conceptual artist whose work deals with topics of appropriation and reproduction.

-He typically operates outside of traditional art spaces and often makes multiple versions of even his own work, including his most noted work David (inspired by Michelangelo). Özkaya's artworks are held in the permanent collections of the İstanbul Modern, Borusan Contemporary Art, and Arter in Istanbul, as well as three different 21c Museum Hotels locations—Louisville, Kentucky; Bentonville, Arkansas; and Nashville, Tennessee.
+He operates outside of traditional art spaces and makes multiple versions of even his own work, including his most noted work David (inspired by Michelangelo). Özkaya's artworks are held in the permanent collections of the İstanbul Modern, Borusan Contemporary Art, and Arter in Istanbul, as well as 21c Museum Hotels locations (Louisville, Kentucky, Bentonville, Arkansas, and Nashville, Tennessee).

 Early life and education

 Özkaya grew up in Istanbul, Turkey.
 At a young age, he began learning about Western art through the study of reproductions of major artworks found in books.
 It is here his interests in the concepts originality, replication and emulation began.
 He attended Istanbul University, graduating with both a bachelor and a master's degree in arts.
 He continued his graduate studies at Bard College.
 After leaving Bard with a master's degree in fine art, he received an art fellowship at MacDowell Colony. Özkaya then returned to Istanbul University to study for his Ph.D. in German Language and Literature.
 In 2001, he published Genius and Creativity in the Arts, a comparative study of the German works Moses und Aron (an opera by Arnold Schoenberg), Doctor Faustus (a novel by Thomas Mann) and Die Philosophie der Neuen Musik (a book by Theodor W. Adorno).